twinjordan02/5669-Final-Project/README.md

 3. To enter low state, grab the controller and select L2+A, L2+A, L2+B, L2+L1+START.
 4. The robot should be laying on the floor now, and emitting a local wifi connection you can link to on your Linux machine.

-# How to Run Gaits
+# How to Run Gaits On a Physical Robot
 1. Download the Unitree Go1 repos, including unitree_ros, unitree_ros_to_real, and unitree_legged_sdk to your catkin_ws/src directory.
 2. Add the files from this repo's `src` folder to the unitree_legged_sdk/example folder.
 3. Add the files from this repo's `include` folder to the unitree_legged_sdk/include/unitree_legged_sdk folder.